OliverGebert/shellscripts/bashscripts/demo/README.md

 - to remote login via ssh, requires [VM]: `vagrant ssh [VM]`

+- to change into connected directory of VM: `cd /vagrant`

 - to halt the virtual machine: `vagrant halt [VM]`

 - to destroy the VM: `vagrant destroy [VM]`